benizar/benizar.github.io/_posts/2018-07-27-extending-geopackages-via-sqlite-run-time-loadable-extensions.md

 We have revised how to use the SQLite C API and it seems a very powerful approach for distributing data with some useful logic.
 For example, imagine that you want to distribute some data to GIS users, avoiding to describe complex parametrized queries.
 This could be achieved through Run-Time Loadable extensions...

-I think that the most recent Python distributions are blocking this mechanism for some security reasons and this is directly incorporated into QGIS.
-However, this functionality seems very useful and I hope that there has to be a way of loading extensions without compiling QGIS from sources.
+I have discovered that the most recent Python distributions are blocking this mechanism for some security reasons and this is directly incorporated into QGIS.
+However, this functionality seems very useful and I think that there are other ways for loading extensions without compiling QGIS from sources.